ehabcoder/library_system/readme.md

 ### Future Ideas
 Please keep in mind that this project was created in just 8 hours.
 If I had enough time I would have added these things:
 1. Some ``automated tests``.
-2. Send emails so we can send welcome messages to new users and send tokens to users to let them change their passwords if they forget them.
+2. ``Send emails`` so we can send welcome messages to new users and send tokens to users to let them change their passwords if they forget them.
 3. ``Reviews`` for the Authors and the Book.
 4. Implement ``data caching`` to improve the performance of reading operations.
-5. I don't know how to use Docker for setting up the development environment, but it's in my plan to learn it.
-The next step after mastering GraphQL is to start reading and learning about Docker and Kubernetes.
+5. I don't know how to use ``Docker`` for setting up the development environment, but it's in my plan to learn it.
+The next step after mastering GraphQL is to start reading and learning about ``Docker and Kubernetes``.
 I tried to learn it before but there were some priorities that prevented me from learning it.